Please enter your name, email and zip code below to sign up!

 Food Pantry & Meals

 59% of people seeking food assistance choose between buying food and paying rent or mortgage.
-With CDC guidelines and best practices in mind, our curbside food pantry remains open Monday through Wednesday, from 9:30 a.m. - 11:30 a.m. and Thursday 1:00 p.m. - 3:00 p.m.
+With CDC guidelines and best practices in mind, our curbside food pantry remains open Monday, Tuesday, Wednesday and Friday, from 9:30 a.m. - 11:30 a.m. and Thursday 9:00 a.m. - 11:30 a.m.
+On Thursdays, there is a fresh Rescue Food program with food boxes available from 1:00 p.m. - 3:00 p.m.
 Food boxes may include shelf-stable pantry items, breads, cereals, meat and other household necessities.

 Shelters & Residential Treatment Facilities

 About 15 percent of the homeless population is comprised of "chronically homeless" individuals.
 And last year, more than 8 million Americans slid into poverty due to COVID-19.
 With a presence in nearly every zip code, we're helping neighbors who are most in need to regain their footing and find hope again.
 Our homeless diversion programs and shelters provide safe housing, food, spiritual support, substance use treatment, medical care, and other practical assistance needed.

 The Salvation Army offers job skills training and employment referrals for adults.
 Despite progress toward hiring equality, marginalized groups often lack access to educational resources, counseling services, and vocational training to help them obtain well-paying jobs.